FCollaPi/datasci4health/p3/README.md

 The authors used previous top-known interactions data to establish assumptions and cluster medicine and interactions by severity on a 4-point scale (None, Minor, Moderate, Major).
 That previous data also facilitated drawing comparisons with the gathered data.

 EHR also provided enough data so the authors could characterize patients on a multitude of demographic dimensions (such as gender, age, and education).
-That characterization confirmed hypotheses such as women being at a greater risk of DDI than men but also denied others such as education playing a role in the risk of DDI.
+That characterization confirmed hypotheses such as women being at a greater risk of DDI than men and denied others such as education playing a role in the risk of DDI.

 Machine learning models also came into play to aid the predictability of DDI based on available data.